mvvvv/StereoKit-rust/README.md

 sources and runs the build command itself when they change, then offers your views (the `Test`s / your steppers) in a selector window, with on demand screenshots.

-- The host and the plugin both link the same shared `libStereoKitC.so` (feature `skc-shared`): there is exactly ONE engine instance in the process, so the plugin safely drives the host's session.
+- The host and the plugin both link the same shared StereoKitC library (`libStereoKitC.so` on Linux, `StereoKitC.dll` on Windows, `libStereoKitC.dylib` on macOS, feature `skc-shared`): there is exactly ONE engine instance in the process, so the plugin safely drives the host's session.
 - The host<->plugin boundary is 100% C (opaque pointers + `#[repr(C)]` structs, see
   [`stereokit_rust::plugin_abi`]).
 Never mix a host and a plugin built from different versions of
   stereokit-rust: the host checks the versions before loading.
 - The state of the active view is reset on each reload (the view is re-selected automatically).
+- On macOS, as for any StereoKit application, install MoltenVK (`brew install molten-vk`) and set `DYLD_LIBRARY_PATH` / `VK_ICD_FILENAMES` accordingly (see the crate documentation).

 ### This repository